By John M. Grimsrud

 Stuck in my mind is a humorous little incident that occurred on our first visit.
-It was customary back in those days for young venders selling fruits and homemade items to eat to stand at the topes and attempt to make a sale to passing motorists that were slowing down for the speed bumps.
+It was customary back in those days for young venders selling fruits and homemade items to stand at these topes and attempt to make a sale.
+The passing motorists had to slow down for the speed bumps.

-As we passed one of Tulum’s two topes I remarked to Jane of the strikingly beautiful young Mayan girl there selling fruit which I did not buy.
+As we passed one of Tulum’s two topes I remarked to Jane; “did you see that strikingly beautiful young Mayan girl selling fruit?”
+I didn’t buy any.

 Jane advised me not to look back, but I did, wishing I hadn’t.